lingsoft/aalto-kaldi-align-elg/README.md

 This git repository contains [ELG compatible](https://european-language-grid.readthedocs.io/en/stable/all/A3_API/LTInternalAPI.html)  Flask based REST API for the Finnish forced alignment.

 [Aalto-forced-alignment](https://github.com/aalto-speech/finnish-forced-alignment) is a cross-language forced aligner that supports Finnish, English, Northen Sami, Komi, and Estonian.
 The tool is written in Python, and published under MIT license.
 Original authors are Juho Leinonen, Sami Virpioja and Mikko Kurimo.
 Published paper available [here](https://helda.helsinki.fi/handle/10138/330758).
+Our API is based on version [5.1](https://hub.docker.com/r/juholeinonen/kaldi-align/tags).

 This ELG API was developed in EU's CEF project: [Microservices at your service](https://www.lingsoft.fi/en/microservices-at-your-service-bridging-gap-between-nlp-research-and-industry)